 To figure out whether this tool is worth it, I thoroughly tested its multiple aspects, including speed, security, device compatibility, gaming, streaming, and torrenting.

 For a free tool, the results were satisfactory, and I must say — Ultrasurf can unblock most legal geo-restricted websites, some of them successfully, others not so much — mostly due to the speeds it offers.
-During my tests, it unblocked Disney+, but not Netflix.
+During my tests from the US, it worked with my local services like Disney+, but not Netflix.
 While the speed results were not impressive, the connection was stable and consistent.

 If you decide that Ultrasurf is not the tool for you, visit vpnMentor for more reviews, and you'll find the one that suits you best.